SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Creating SimBench

 \subsection{Benchmark Properties}

-The principled curation process results in a benchmark defined by two key properties: task diversity and participant diversity.
+As a whole, \textsc{SimBench} is defined by two key properties: task diversity and participant diversity.

-1) \textbf{Task Diversity}: \textsc{SimBench} covers a wide range of different tasks regarding the human behavior they measure. \textsc{SimBench} includes \textbf{decision-making} questions (e.g., in Choices13k, MoralMachine), where participants are presented with a set of actions that concern themselves, and they have to select the action they would hypothetically take. \textsc{SimBench} also includes \textbf{self-assessment} questions (e.g., in OpinionQA, OSPsychBig5), where participants are presented with a set of descriptions or attributes, and they have to select the one that best describes themselves.
+1) \textbf{Task Diversity}: \textsc{SimBench} tasks are highly diverse in terms of the human behavior they capture. \textsc{SimBench} includes \textbf{decision-making} questions (e.g., in Choices13k, MoralMachine), where participants are presented with a set of actions that concern themselves, and they have to select the action they would hypothetically take. \textsc{SimBench} also includes \textbf{self-assessment} questions (e.g., in OpinionQA, OSPsychBig5), where participants are presented with a set of descriptions or attributes, and they have to select the one that best describes themselves.
 Further, \textsc{SimBench} includes \textbf{judgment} questions (e.g., in ChaosNLI and Jester) where participants are presented with some external object and a choice of labels, and they have to select the label they think fits best.
 Lastly, \textsc{SimBench} includes \textbf{problem-solving} questions (e.g., in WisdomOfCrowds and OSPsychMGKT), where participants are presented with a set of answers to a factual question, and they have to select the answer they think is correct.
 Consequently, LLMs have to accurately simulate several distinct types of human behavior in order to perform well on \textsc{SimBench}.